 The law entitles every child of compulsory school age to an efficient, full-time education suitable to their age, aptitude, and any special educational need they may have.
 It is the legal responsibility of every parent to make sure their child receives that education either by attendance at a school or by education otherwise than at a school.

 Where parents decide to have their child registered at school, they have an additional legal duty to ensure their child attends that school regularly.
 This means their child must attend every day that the school is open, except in a small number of allowable circumstances such as being too ill to attend or being given permission for an absence in advance from the school.

+The school attendance register is a legal document and WPAT follows and meets the DFE guidelines regarding legal expectations for registers, including use of national codes inline with 2024 regulations, retaining entries and audit trails when amending inline with DFE expected retention periods of 6 years.

 Roles and responsibilities

 The Head teacher has overall responsibility for attendance in school.
-Each school within WPAT has a senior Attendance Champion responsible for attendance.
-They will be the first point of contact should parents/carers have any concerns about their child’s absence.
-The Attendance Champion in Evelyn Street school is Mrs Shankland.
-The Senior Attendance Champion will focus on improving attendance in school and liaising with pupils, parents and external agencies where needed.
-The Senior Attendance Champion will set a clear vision for improving and maintaining good attendance, establish and maintain effective systems for tackling absence and make sure they are followed by all staff and have a strong grasp of absence data to focus the collective efforts of the school.
+Each school within WPAT has an attendance officer who is responsible for the day to day administration of attendance protocols.
+In Ditton Mrs Noone is the attendance officer.
+Mrs Noone will be the first point of contact should parents/carers have any concerns about their child’s absence.
+The Attendance Champion in Ditton school is Mrs Noone and Mrs Scott.
+Mrs Noone will focus on improving attendance and will set a clear vision for improving and maintaining good attendance, establish and maintain effective systems for tackling absence and make sure they are followed by all staff and have a strong grasp of absence data to focus the collective efforts of the school.
 They will regularly monitor and evaluate progress, including the efficacy of the school’s strategies and processes.

 First day response and daily absence